Martamm13/Martamm13/README.md

 - **Master's Degree with a Specialization in Public Sector** | Jagiellonian University in Krakow, PL | Jun.
 2010
 - **Finance Technician** | Secondary School of Economy, PL | March.
 2004

-If you have any feedback or questions, feel free DM me on [LinkedIn ](https://www.linkedin.com/in/marta-drag-a110b5167).
+If you have any questions, feel free DM me on [LinkedIn ](https://www.linkedin.com/in/marta-drag-a110b5167).

 Catch you on the next big project! 🚀📊